 Other operating expenses

-IAS 1 Presentation of Financial Statements does not define the concept of operating profit.
-The Group applies the following definition: an operating profit is a net amount derived from net sales plus other operating income, less purchase expenses from which change in finished goods inventory and work in progress is subtracted, adjusted for expenses from production for own use, less employee benefit expenses, depreciation, amortization and any impairment losses, other operating expenses and the share of associated company’s results.
+The Group applies the following definition for operating profit: an operating profit is a net amount derived from net sales plus other operating income, less purchase expenses from which change in finished goods inventory and work in progress is subtracted, adjusted for expenses from production for own use, less employee benefit expenses, depreciation, amortization and any impairment losses, other operating expenses and the share of associated companies' results.
 All other items in the income statement are shown below the operating profit.
 Exchange rate differences are included in the operating profit if they arise from items related to operations.
 Otherwise they are recognized in financial items.

 Borrowing costs are expensed as incurred.
-Direct borrowing costs incurred by the acquisition, construction or manufacture of an asset that meets the conditions of IAS 23 are capitalized as part of the asset’s acquisition cost.
+Direct borrowing costs incurred by the acquisition, construction or manufacture of an asset that necessarily takes a substantial period of time to get ready for its intended use are capitalized as part of the asset’s acquisition cost.
 Loan-related transaction expenses clearly associated with a specific loan are included in the loan’s original amortized cost and recognized as interest expenses using the effective interest method.

-Income tax expense shown in the consolidated statement of comprehensive income includes Group companies’ current income tax calculated on their profit for the financial year using the tax rate effective on the balance sheet date based on local tax regulations, as well as any tax adjustments for previous financial years and changes in deferred tax.
+Income tax expense shown in the consolidated income statement includes Group companies’ current income tax calculated on their profit for the financial year using the tax rate effective on the balance sheet date based on local tax regulations, as well as any tax adjustments for previous financial years and changes in deferred tax.